relativitydev/relativity-trace-documentation/docs/user_documentation.md

 3. Create Trace agent

-    1. Agent Type = “Trace Agent”
+    1. Agent Type = `Trace Agent`

-    2. Number of Agents = “1” (**Note: creating multiple Trace Agents in a Relativity instance is not supported and will cause failures and/or unpredictable behavior)**
+    2. Number of Agents = `1`
+        > **NOTE:** creating multiple Trace Agents in a Relativity instance is not supported and will cause failures and/or unpredictable behavior

     3. Agent Server = Select the agent server you would like the agent deployed on (see “Infrastructure and Environment Considerations” section for optimal performance)

-    4. Run Interval = “60”
+    4. Run Interval = `60`

-    5. Logging level of event details = “Log all messages”
+    5. Logging level of event details = `Log all messages`

 4. Please review the [Considerations](#infrastructure-and-environment-considerations) for system impact information.
 By default system processes (Tasks) are scheduled to run every 5 minutes (configurable per workspace).

-    1. Please reach out to <trace@relativity.com> for additional information
+    1. Please reach out to `trace@relativity.com` for additional information

 5. Configure Trace License